fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/create-match-split-transactions.md

 ---
-title: Match and split transactions
+title: Matching and Splitting Transactions
 sidebar_position: 6
 description: Learn how to match and split transactions for accurate accounting
 toc_min_heading_level: 2